seb-jones/website/blog/c-optimising-the-bubble-sort.md

 title: "C: Optimising the Bubble Sort"
 mastheadImage: "/images/Koku_Saitcho_shounin.jpg"
 mastheadAlt: "Calligraphy by Emperor Saga"
-excerpt: "In the [previous article](/blog/c-making-our-bubble-sort-flexible/) we upgraded our [basic bubble](/blog/c-programming-a-bubble-sort/) sort to work with any data type.
-Now we will make some small improvements to its performance."
+excerpt: "An exploration of how to improve the performance of a bubble sort algorithm in C."
-tags: ['blog', 'C', 'Programming', 'Algorithms']
+tags: ['blog', 'C', 'Programming', 'Algorithms', 'Performance']
 ---

+In the [previous article](/blog/c-making-our-bubble-sort-flexible/) we upgraded our [basic bubble](/blog/c-programming-a-bubble-sort/) sort to work with any data type.
+Now we will make some small improvements to its performance.

 ### The Function